Jonnyauk/Wonderflux/README.md

 ### Extend template parts with location awareness

-Wonderflux extends the principle of 'template parts' by adding 'location awareness'.
+Wonderflux extends the principle of *template parts* by adding *location awareness*.
 This automatically adds the ability to use files such as header-content-category.php which will override header-content.php when viewing a category archive.

-**Location awareness works automatically** - if the file exists, it gets used, if it doesn't it falls back to the default file.
-Listed below is the order, or 'cascade' of files that will be used in given locations, using template part loop-content.php as an example template part:
+**Location awareness works automatically** - if the file exists it gets used, otherwise it falls back to using the default file (the last listed).
+You will see the files shown below in the order, or *cascade* of files that will be used in given locations.
+We are using template part loop-content.php as an example template part, but this will work with any main template part, or indeed your own files if you use the wfx_get_template_part() function:

 * **SINGLE POST (INCLUDING CUSTOM POST TYPES)**
   *NOTE: Normal 'post' post type uses loop-content-single.php